karthikpalameri/dockerSpringSimpleHost/README.md

-## Steps to Modify a Container and Create a New Image
+## Steps to Modify a Container and Create a New Image Using Command Way

 Follow these steps to put a JAR file into a container and create a new image to share with your team or others: